Author:

 Ma Rainey

-Ma Rainey is the most famous performer early blues.
-She was the first of her kind to start recording in a professional studio.
-Today she is called the "mother of the blues".
+Ma Rainey is the most famous performer of early blues.
+She was the first of her kind to begin recording in a professional studio.
+Today she is called "the mother of the blues."

-In the period from 1923 to 1928, collaborating with the Paramount label, Ma gave life to over a hundred compositions.
-The woman became famous for her powerful vocals and extraordinary manner of performance, which was very similar to the traditional African American.
+Between 1923 and 1928, working with the Paramount label, Ma gave life to over one hundred compositions.
+The woman became renowned for her powerful vocals and her extraordinary in a manner of performance that was very similar to traditional African-American performance.

 In 1939, the singer died of a heart attack.
 At that time she was 53 years old.
-In 1983, the performer was introduced to the Blues Hall of Fame, and in the early 90s to the Rock and Roll Hall of Fame.
+In 1983, the singer was introduced into the Blues Hall of Fame, and in the early '90s into the Rock and Roll Hall of Fame.

 Bessie Smith